awcodify/sysctl-theme/docs/components/code-highlighting.md

 ## Highlighting Implementation

-Sysctl Theme uses Rouge as the syntax highlighter, which is Jekyll's default.
+Arsxy Theme uses Rouge as the syntax highlighter, which is Jekyll's default.
 This is configured in your `_config.yml`:

 ```yaml
 markdown: kramdown